robenkleene/Bookmarklets/README.md

 These bookmarklets are built using [Daring Fireball: JavaScript Bookmarklet Builder](http://daringfireball.net/2007/03/javascript_bookmarklet_builder).

-If you just want to use the bookmarklet, cut and paste the first line of the .js file.
-If you want to edit the bookmarklet, you'll have to follow the link to the JavaScript Bookmarklet Builder and understand it.
+To install a bookmarklet, cut and paste the first line of the .js file.
+If you want to edit a bookmarklet, you'll have visit the link to the JavaScript Bookmarklet Builder and understand it.

+A note on developing bookmarklets: developing bookmarklets is excruciatingly annoying, this AppleScript makes it less so:

+	set theBookmarkletFile to "/Users/dfdnatural/Desktop/Bookmarklet.js"
+	set theJavaScript to read theBookmarkletFile
+	tell application "Safari"
+		do JavaScript theJavaScript in document 1
+	end tell